notAperson535/OneClick-macOS-Simple-KVM/docs/index.md

 ## Using This Repository

-You have two options for using this repository, the [manual method](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/manual/), the [OneClick method](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/oneclick/), or [installing on Windows](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/windows/).
+You have three options for using this repository, the [manual method](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/manual/), the [OneClick method](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/oneclick/), or [installing on Windows](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/windows/).

 ## Migrating (Coming from other repositories)